GImbrailo/tezos-node-devops/ansible/README.md

 # The Ansible Section

 ## Why Ansible?
-Ansible is a great tool to orchestrate repetative tasks whether they are simple or very complex.
+Ansible is a great tool to orchestrate repetitive tasks whether they are simple or very complex.
 There are two main roles that we are using for in this section: geerlingguy.docker and ecadlabs.tezos_node

 ## Prerequisites
 Ansible [Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)